OS2sandbox/sandbox-myndighedsidentitet-issues/docs/FK-Guide.md

 ## 3. Register and configure IT System

-Now you can use the credentials recieved, to log in to teh Fælleskommunale Administrationsmodul(FKAM) webportal and configure your IT system in Fælleskomunal Infrastruktur(FKi)
+Now you can use the credentials recieved, to log in to the administration webportal Fælleskommunalt Administrationsmodul(FKAM) and configure your IT system in Fælleskomunal Infrastruktur(FKi)

 ### 🔗 FKAM Web Portal acess